 Here’s a timely question, readers: Which are the best sneakers for work outfits?
 When are “sneakers for work” appropriate in your offices?
 Do you think there’s a generational divide here?

 Here at Corporette, we’ve always taken the position that sneakers are fine — for your commute.
-I certainly wore my Chucks with suits on a lot of commutes, and kind of thought it was a cute look… for my commute.
-But retailers have been showing sneakers with outfits for years (some of the product photos we’ve featured are pictured above), so I thought it was prime time for a discussion.
-Readers even recently had a threadjack pondering this issue (with several saying sneakers were never appropriate for work outfits).
-I’ve included some of the choices from Team Sneakers for Work below.
+I certainly wore my Chucks with suits on a lot of commutes, and kind of thought it was a cute look… again, for my commute.
+But retailers have been showing sneakers with outfits for years (some of the product photos we’ve featured are pictured below), so I thought it was prime time for a discussion.

 {related: The Ultimate Guide to Business Casual for Women}